Elizabeth Boulden

 Personal Injury

-Elizabeth regularly acts in a variety of aspects of personal injury litigation, including in employers’ liability and public liability claims.
-She is familiar with multi-track cases.
+Elizabeth regularly acts in a variety of aspects of personal injury litigation, including in employers’ liability and public liability claims, and fatal cases.

-• Employers’ liability claims, especially in relation to the construction industry
+- Employers’ liability claims, in particular in relation to the construction industry

 Elizabeth acts for both Claimants and Defendants in clinical negligence cases.
 She is adept at advising on liability and quantum, as well as settling pleadings and clarifying expert evidence in conference.